 Islas Secas offers unmatched Panama birding, with over 50 species of resident and migratory birds.
 A brief boat ride to Islas Coco, one of the Secas islands, will reveal the second-largest colony of soaring Frigates (Fregata magnificens) in Panama.
-It’s a thrill to watch these spectacular birds dive and dance, and if you’re lucky you’ll catch them snatching prey in mid-flight.
+It’s a thrill to watch these spectacular birds dive and dance, and if you’re lucky, you’ll catch them snatching prey in mid-flight.
 The rare Brown-footed Boobies also make their home on Isla Coco.

-Back on Islas Cavada, over two miles of groomed trails await those seeking to explore the jungle-clad forests in search of the sights and sounds of the dozens of other species of birds that live or visit the archipelago.
+Back on Islas Cavada, over two miles of groomed trails await those seeking to explore the jungle-clad forests in search of the sights and sounds of the dozens of other species of bird that live or visit the archipelago.
 It’s Panama birding at its best.